eoola/OrderApp/README.md

 # OrderApp
+Part of the Developing in Swift Curriculum (Data Collections) provided by Apple.

 App for ordering food from a server hosted locally that has menu items.
 Created in UIKit

 You can start the server by navigating to "server/Open Restaurant", opening the app and hitting start.